wanderingweights/PWFN/README.md

-# Probabilistic Weight Fixing: Large-scale Training of Neural Network Weight Uncertainties for Quantization
+# Probabilistic Weight Fixing: Large-scale Training of Neural Network Weight Uncertainties for Quantization (PWFN)

 ## Introduction

 Weight-sharing quantization is a method devised to curtail energy consumption during inference in expansive neural networks by binding their weights to a limited set of values.
 This repository presents an implementation of a pioneering probabilistic framework anchored in Bayesian neural networks (BNNs) that emphasizes the distinct role of weight position.
 This approach, accepted for presentation at NeurIPS 2023, exhibits enhanced noise resilience and downstream compressibility, outstripping performance across multiple architectures.

+You can access the paper on [arXiv](https://arxiv.org/abs/2309.13575).

 ## Key Features